Cleg83/Resurrect-The-Bedlam-Six-/README.md

 The home page of Resurrect Louis Barabbas & The Bedlam Six makes a bold demand in the page heading: "Bring back Louis Barabbas & The Bedlam Six."

 As the page loads, 2 quotes slide in from the left and two from the right.
-The font color fades from light to dark, the padding increases and a background appears.
+The font color fades from light to dark and a background appears.
 I have attempted to capture this effect in the images below:

 ![Early fade in](documents/readme-images/quotes-early-fade.png)